MajidMehrnia/Industrial-Heat-Pump-Turbocompressor/README.md

 ## Thermal Management System Design

-This repository is based on a thermal management model originally developed in Simulink.
-It includes a virtual Battery thermal management (BEV) equipped with an integrated thermal management system [1].
+This repository is based on a thermal management model originally developed in Simulink [1].

 In addition to the Simulink implementation, the refrigerant-based thermal management system is also modeled independently in GT-SUITE.
 This enables a detailed system-level representation of the vapor compression cycle, including the compressor, condenser, expansion device, and evaporator, with high-fidelity thermodynamic and component performance modeling.